Professor Hugh Wilson

 Research Interests

-Hugh welcomes informal approaches from prospective PhD and DBA students who are interested in these topics.
+Hugh welcomes approaches from prospective PhD students who are interested in these topics.
 These topics suit a variety of methods: experimental research, analysis of large datasets, and qualitative research.
 He is also open to other research topic suggestions.
 Hugh also welcomes contact from people in business, government and other sectors working on these and similar sustainability challenges.